 Emergency dentistry focuses on treating oral injuries and other time-sensitive dental health issues.
-It’s really important to get help for dental emergencies in Shorewood right away.
-Coming to Acacia Dental Care for a same-day appointment gets you out of pain, prevents further complications, and gives you peace of mind.
-Contact us at (414) 212-8291 to schedule your appointment and get the care you need from Dr. Edwin Brookes.
+It’s really important to get help for dental emergencies in right away.
+Coming to Acacia Dental Care in Shorewood for a same-day appointment gets you out of pain, prevents further complications, and gives you peace of mind. at (414) 212-8291 to schedule your appointment and get the care you need.

 An aching tooth may be caused by a tooth infection.
 This is a serious dental emergency, and requires immediate treatment with root canal therapy to save your tooth.